 Using his ell bow he pushed down the door handle and flings the office door open.
-Only with big effort he was able to suppress his emotions and swallow the lump in his throat.
+Just with a big effort, he was able to suppress his emotions and swallow the lump in his throat.
 He couldn’t show weakness in front of his wife and daughter.
-But Helen seems to feel his worry, because she clung to his neck with her tiny arms.
-He hugged her gently but firm and deeply inhaled her unique child scent.
+But Helen seems to feel his worry because she clung to his neck with her tiny arms.
+He hugged her gently but firmly, and deeply inhaled her unique child scent.
 Should it be the last time he held her in his arms?

 Gingerly Julia took the little one into her arms and caressed lovingly her cheeks.
 The child’s heart was beating so fast, that she was afraid it might just stop.
 Only a few weeks ago, her husband undeceived the situation to her.
-Of course Julia knew where he was working, but what kind of investigations he dealt with, that she didn’t know.
-She was totally shocked, when she learned about the explosive situation.
-But Gernot was able to calm her down about it, since the secret services would sent agents to keep them save.
-In the end they were interested in the information he collected.
+Of course, Julia knew where he was working, but what kind of investigations he dealt with, that she didn’t know.
+She was totally shocked when she learned about the explosive situation.
+But Gernot was able to calm her down about it since the secret services would be sent agents to keep them safe.
+In the end, they were interested in the information he collected.
 Back then she asked herself if something like spies still existed.
-Nevertheless they had peace for years now, the cold war was over.
+Nevertheless, they had peace for years now, the cold war was over.
 But as Julia had to experience often, peace was a ridiculously exhausted word and not too seldom she felt cheated out of it.

 Just like now.
-By the looks of it the people outside weren’t able to shield her family.
-If they could, they would be sitting save and sound in a plane.
+By the looks of it, the people outside weren’t able to shield her family.
+If they could, they would be sitting safely and sound in a plane.

 Agonizingly she tried to smile, but it wouldn’t work.